 The Moto Z and Moto Z Force were first on the list, with updates rolling out in November 2016.
-Some users in the States have received the update on their unlocked Moto Z units early as part of a "soak test", with the full roll out expected to take place from 17 February.
+Some users in the States received the update on their unlocked Moto Z units early as part of a "soak test", with the full roll out progressing in February.

 Android 7.0 Nougat update: Nvidia